Boom method: Magnetic beads

 when it is dispersed in an amount of at least Z mg (～20 mg) in W mL (～1 mL) of an aqueous solution of a sample containing a biological substance".

 Basic principles

-The principle of this method is based on the nucleic acid-binding properties of silica particles or diatoms in the presence of this chaotropic agent, which are according to the chaotropic effect.
+The principle of this method is based on the nucleic acid-binding properties of silica particles or diatoms in the presence of a chaotropic agent, which follows the chaotropic effect.

 Put simply, the chaotropic effect is where a chaotropic anion in an aqueous solution disturbs the structure of water, and weakens the hydrophobic interaction.